Welcome to the Soft Matter Nanotechnology Lab

-The research focuses on the nanofabrication, the study of physical-chemical phenomena
+The research in our group focuses on nanofabrication, the study of physical-chemical phenomena

-resulting from its nanostructuration.
-The research on the nanofabrication is achieved using elements of soft matter like synthetic
+of biomaterial resulting from its nanostructuration.
+Nanofabrication research is achieved using elements of soft matter such as synthetic polymers,

-This work will complement with studies of the physical chemistry of supramolecular interactions and the application of hydrogen and coordination
+Our work is complemented with studies of the physical chemistry of supramolecular interactions and the application of hydrogen and coordination